Akii/blog/posts/2018-02-18-geoip-lookup-part-1.markdown

       Just res -> return res
 ```

 TVar and TQueue both come from the STM library.
 STM stands for software transactional memory and enables us to manipulate variables inside transactions (think: database transaction).
 Let me briefly explain the used functions.
-Consult Marlows book for a more detailed and complete STM introduction.
+Consult Marlow's book for a more detailed and complete STM introduction.

 ```haskell
 [1] atomically :: STM a -> IO a